rightsup/rightsup.github.io/index.md

 ### Claims

-Claiming neighbouring rights is applied at the recording level.
+Neighbouring rights claims are applied at the recording level.
 You'll need to fetch recording ids from one of the release endpoints.
-We allow claim in batch as they're usually the same for a whole release.
+Recordings can be claimed in batches.
+Typically the recordings for a whole release should be claimed in one batch.

 ##### Claim recordings as master owner `POST /producer_claims/master`
 ##### Claim recordings as licensee `POST /producer_claims/licensee`